paulagarciamnz/Enceladupedia/README.md

 ## Features

-- Upload and analyze DNA sequences
+- Upload and analyze assembled sequences (optimized for contigs, you might want to change parameters in the app.py to work with genomes)
-- Identify genes using Prodigal (optimized for prokaryotic genomes)
+- Identify genes using Prodigal (optimized for prokaryotic metagenomes)
 - Match predicted proteins against KEGG database using DIAMOND
-- Generate interactive visualizations of metabolic pathways
+- Generate interactive visualizations of astrobiology-relevant features
 - Cache results for faster repeated analyses

 ## Requirements